 Here are some tips to keep that from happening:

-Provide an easy-to-find hamburger menu - This is the three stacked lines that you’ll find all over the mobile web.
+Provide an easy-to-find hamburger mobile menu - This is the three stacked lines that you’ll find all over the mobile web.
 This icon is common practice and universally understood.

 Make the navigation bar sticky - Sticky means to keep an element in one place as a page is scrolled.
 The plus side is always having the navigation ready to go without having a user scroll to the top again.
 Cons...there aren’t any.
 Make the nav sticky.
 Just do it.